lukee11/Capstone_Project_Group_B/README.md

 This project evaluates different technical analysis trading strategies through quantitative testing to understand if we can add value compared to random.
 A work in progress with an end goal to create and implement a rule-based trading strategy using a scientific approach.

 ## Usage
 To create a framework and method to approach quantitative testing on various financial assets.
-This allows you to quantify the results, validate performance, help with cognitive biases, and know your signals to assist with position sizing and management.
+This allows you to quantify the results, validate performance, help with cognitive biases, and know your signals to assist with position sizing and trade management.

 ## Process
 * Idea generation